 Christmas Island/Cocos Islands: Natasha Griggs is appointed administrator of both territories, to take office October 5.

 Taiwan: Premier Lin Chuan's resignation is announced.
 On September 5 Lai Ching-te is named premier; he is sworn in September 8, with a cabinet unchanged in key positions.

-Uzbekistan: In a cabinet reshuffle, Abdusalom Azizov becomes defense minister and Pulat Bobozhonov interior minister.
+Uzbekistan: In a cabinet reshuffle, Abdusalom Azizov becomes defense minister and Pulat Bobojonov interior minister.

 Senegal: Prime Minister Mohamed Dionne resigns.
 On September 6 he is reappointed by President Macky Sall.
 On September 7, the new cabinet is announced with Sidiki Kaba as foreign minister and Aly Ngouille Ndiaye as interior minister, while Augustin Tine remains armed forces minister and Amadou Ba finance minister.

 China: Shen Yiqin is appointed acting governor of Guizhou.

 Tonga: It is announced that the king approved on September 5 the appointment (retroactive to September 1) of Pohiva Tu'i'onetoa as finance minister.